The Browns Bud Light ‘Victory Fridges’ Are Back in a Big Way [WATCH]

 The victory was the first in 20 games and 634 days for the long-struggling franchise, which plans to do plenty more celebrating this season.

 According to a press release from Bud Light, the company is bringing to life B.L. & Browns Appliance Superstore — a real, decked-out Brown’s themed appliance superstore selling replica victory fridges.
 The store will be located at 1870 W. 25th Street in Cleveland.
-The fridges aren’t available online and will range from from $200-500 in price.
+The fridges aren’t available online and will range from $199.99 to $599.99 in price.
 Anyone who comes to the store and purchases a fridge will also receive a redemption code to stock the fridge with Bud Light.

 The company released a commercial on Wednesday that will be airing in the Cleveland area featuring the Bud Knight and WWE Superstar “The Miz” — a Cleveland sports fanatic.
 Check it out below.